Marmt-Group/app-go-mailgun/README.md

 # Development

-`go run server.go dev` to run server on port 8000
+`go run server.go dev` to run server locally on port 8000

 # Deploy to Your Cloud Run Service